 When divorcing on the fact of unreasonable behaviour, parties will feel that they have to make more serious behaviour allegations to ensure that they achieve a divorce, which runs contrary to what Divorce Lawyers have been promoting in recent years in an attempt to reduce acrimony between divorcing spouses.

-Clare Thomas, Partner and Head of the Family Law Department
+Head of the Family Law Department